nordicenergy/ICO-STO-Token-Management-Dashboard/README.md

 ### How to participate in a Initial Coin Offering (ICO)?

-#### Interested parties have the opportunity to purchase Nordic Energy (NET) tokens.
+#### Interested parties have the opportunity to purchase Nordic Energy tokens:

-1. Go on the official website — https://www.nordicenergy.io or register on the ICO & STO platform (dashboard) account: https://www.nordicenergy.app
+1. Go on the official website — https://www.nordicenergy.io or register on the ICO/STO token sale platform account: https://www.nordicenergy.app
 3. Complete Your Identity Verification (KYC)
 4. Enter your personal ETH (Ethereum) wallet address
 5. Obtain the address for investing in Nordic Energy token (NET)
-6. Please use the same address as entered on the Nordic Energy website https://www.nordicenergy.io to support the Nordic    Energy project by purchasing token and participate in the initial coin offering.
+6. Please use the same address as entered on the Nordic Energy website https://www.nordicenergy.io to support the Nordic Energy project and developments by purchasing token.

-#### Fuure Developments and upgrades to..
+#### Future Developments and upgrades to..

-- multi-token support of other Co-projects
+- multi-token support of other projects
+- Proof of Stake
 - support native cryptocurrency (NEC)
 - support Security Token (NEST)
 - AirDrop token
-- support multiple tokens and asset issuances in three different blockchains - Ethereum, Stellar, and EOSIO.
+- support multiple tokens and asset issuances in different blockchains